-A high percentage of asylum seekers enter Cyprus from the areas not controlled by the Republic of Cyprus (RoC), at the north of the island, and then cross the “green line” / no-man’s land to the areas under the control of the RoC.
+A high percentage of asylum seekers enter Cyprus from the areas not controlled by the Republic of Cyprus (RoC), at the north of the island, and then cross the “green line” – or no-man’s land – to the areas under the control of the RoC.
 The “green line” is not considered a border, and although there are authorised points of crossing along it, these are not considered official entry points into the RoC.
-A certain number may enter at legal entry points and then apply for asylum, whereas about half of applicants are persons already in the country who have entered and stayed under other statuses such as domestic workers, students etc. and apply for asylum when their initial residence permit has expired.
+A certain number of persons may enter at legal entry points and then apply for asylum.
+However, according to the Cyprus Refugee Council, around 30% of applicants are persons already in the country who have entered and remain under other statuses, such as domestic workers, or students etc. These individuals apply for asylum when their initial residence permit has expired.

-Once an application is lodged by the Aliens and Immigration Unit, it is registered in the common data system which is managed by the Asylum Service and fingerprints are taken.
+Once an application is lodged by the Aliens and Immigration Unit, it is registered in the common data system, managed by the Asylum Service, and fingerprints are taken.
 A person is considered an asylum seeker from the day the asylum application is lodged up to the issuance of the final decision and enjoys the rights associated with the asylum seeker status.
-Persons holding the “Verification of intention to submit application for asylum” are not considered to have lodged the application and do not have access to all rights attached to an asylum seeker status.

 Specifically, the following procedures exist:

 The Asylum Service is responsible for both the regular and accelerated procedures and asylum seekers are entitled to material reception conditions during both these procedures.
 The accelerated procedure has a specific time limit for the issuance of the decision and shorter time limits for the submission of an appeal.
-In practice, the accelerated procedure for many years had never been used.
-In 2018, in view of the significant rise in asylum applications, there were discussions on implementing the accelerated procedure and in 2019 steps were taken to set it up.
-From late 2019, the accelerated procedure is being piloted for specific nationalities and the wider adoption will most probably take place in mid-2020.
+In practice, the accelerated procedure, for many years, had never been used and in late 2019 was piloted for the first time for persons of Georgian nationality with the intention of a wider adoption in 2020.
+In May 2020, a list of 21 countries were added to the ‘Safe Country’ list, however accelerated procedures were not utilised widely as expected.

 Asylum applications from countries considered safe or countries facing a humanitarian crisis are often prioritised through a fast-track procedure.

-Dublin / admissibility procedure: According to the Refugee Law, during the procedure to identify the Member State responsible under the Dublin Regulation, a person has a right to remain on the territory and has access to reception conditions.
-Regarding asylum seekers returned to Cyprus under the Dublin Regulation, if the refugee status determination procedure was not concluded this will resume at the stage it was left off.
+Dublin/admissibility procedure: According to the Refugee Law, during the procedure to identify the Member State responsible under the Dublin Regulation, a person has a right to remain on the territory and has access to reception conditions.
+Regarding asylum seekers returned to Cyprus under the Dublin Regulation, if the refugee status determination procedure was not concluded this will resume from the stage it was paused.
 The current practice following on from the end of 2014 indicates that Dublin returnees whose final decision is pending are not detained upon return.
 For Dublin returnees who have a final decision, there is a possibility that they could be detained upon return.
-However, there have been no such cases to indicate the practice.
+However, this does not seem to be applied in practice.

-Appeals: In order to ensure that asylum seekers in Cyprus have a right to an effective remedy, the relevant authorities have taken steps to modify the asylum procedure as follows; abolish the RRA, which is a second level first-instance decision-making authority that examines recourses (appeals) on both facts and law, but is not a judicial body, and instead provide judicial review on both facts and law before the Administrative Court.
-In 2018, due to the heavy caseload before the Administrative Court it was decided that a specialised court will take on the cases related to international protection and a new court was established, named the International Protection Administrative Court (IPAC), In June 2019, IPAC initiated operations.
-Furthermore, in July 2019 the RRA ceased receiving new applications and will examine the backlog by the end of 2020 after which it will cease operations.
+Appeals: In order to ensure that asylum seekers in Cyprus have a right to an effective remedy, the relevant authorities have, in recent years, modified the asylum procedure as follows: abolish the Refugee Reviewing Authority (RRA), a second level first-instance decision-making authority that examined recourses (appeals) on both facts and law, but was not a judicial body, and instead provide for a judicial review on both facts and law before the Administrative Court.
+As the Administrative Court has jurisdiction to review all administrative decisions, the asylum decisions contributed sufficiently to a heavy caseload.
+Therefore in 2018, it was decided that a specialised court would be established to take on the cases related to international protection.
+A new court was established, named the International Protection Administrative Court (IPAC), and in June 2019, IPAC initiated operations.
+Furthermore, in July 2019 the RRA stopped receiving new applications and in December 2020 ceased operations.

-Following a negative decision on the asylum application by the Asylum Service, an asylum seeker has the right to submit a recourse before the IPAC within 75 calendar days.
-All decisions issued by the IPAC can be appealed before the Supreme Court within 42 days.
+Following a negative decision on the asylum application by the Asylum Service, an asylum seeker has the right to submit an appeal before the IPAC within 30 calendar days and 15 calendar days for accelerated procedures.
+All decisions issued by the IPAC can be appealed before the Supreme Court within 14 days.

-The appeal before the RRA and the IPAC has suspensive effect, and both examine facts and points of law.
-There is no specific time limit set for the issuance of a decision but the law provides that a decision must be issued as soon as possible.
+The appeal before the IPAC examines both facts and points of law and has suspensive effect, for decisions issued under the regular procedure, whereas for decisions issued under the accelerated procedures a separate application must be submitted to the Court, requesting the right to remain.
+There is no specific time limit set for the issuance of a decision, but the law provides that a decision must be issued as soon as possible.
 The onward appeal before the Supreme Court examines only points of law and does not have suspensive effect.

-The procedure before the RRA is administrative, not judicial, and applicants have a right to submit an appeal without legal representation.
 The procedure before the IPAC is judicial and applicants are encouraged to enlist the services of a registered lawyer to represent them before the Court.
-However, it is possible to appear without legal representation.
-In both appeals, the chances of succeeding without legal representation are extremely limited.
+However, it is possible to appear without legal representation, however the chances of succeeding without legal representation are extremely limited.
 In view of the problematic access to legal aid, it is questionable how many applicants have access to this remedy.

 Information provided by the Asylum Service.